-Greens hold elected office all over the United States, in cities large and small, suburban and rural areas, working with the people they represent and other elected officials to make Green ideas into real policies on the ground.
-Currently we have 100+ elected officials.
+Greens hold elected office all over the United States, in cities large and small, suburban and rural areas, working with the people they represent and other elected officials to enact Green ideas into real policies on the ground.
+Currently almost 140 Greens holding elected office across the nation.
 Greens’ independence from the two parties and their corporate sponsors allows our elected officials to take strong stands for the people they serve.

 We also run hundreds of candidates across the country during each election cycle.
 These candidates are directly challenging the political power structure and bringing important issues to the table that are too often ignored by the candidates of the major parties.
 They also get our name out in their communities, provide a focus for local Green groups, and attract new people to join the Party.